lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 * Form
 * Drawing

-You must :ref:`get the Google document embed code<Get the Google Document Embed Code>` to use the document in your course.
+You must :ref:`get the Google document embed code<Obtain the Google Document Embed Code>` to use the document in your course.

 If you are using edX Studio, :ref:`enable<Enable Google Documents in edX Studio>` and